Skip to main content

 People with disability are also allowed to ask for help at the polling place.
 You can get help voting from a friend, neighbor, or an election official.
 The person helping you cannot be your employer, an officer, or an agency of your labor union.

 Yes.
 Florida allows voters to bring marked sample ballots as a guide when they vote.
-However, these sample ballots should be exclusively for personal use and not disturb other voters in the polling place.
+However, these sample ballots should be used exclusively for personal use and should not disturb other voters at the polling place.
 The voter should also not leave the sample ballot at the polling place.
+Your general election ballot may include candidates’ names, constitutional amendments, and any ballot measure proposals that require voter approval.

 Florida laws on public records are comprehensive.
-Some of your voter information is available for public access.
+Some of your voter information is public.
 This includes your voting history.
 The government protects specific information from public disclosure.
-Included among the information that the state protects are as follows:
+This includes:

 • Social Security number